Perennials/logging-node/README.md

 TODO
 ----

-- When hooking `http.IncommingMessage` the body should be human readable, not chunked or compressed, but I'm not sure because for repeating the request is better to have the exact replica, for human inspection and testing it needs to be readable and the `content-length` needs to be adjusted.
+- There should be a flag if to log HTTP messages in human format or mirror.
+  Human means to remove the chunked encoding and unzip before writing to the file.
 - Would be cool to document everything precisely, including the interfaces and the deferred classes.
 Also the logic of the deferred classes is slightly different and they don't emit the `.Open.Error` event, which could cause